ZapriteApp/phoenix-server-wallet-bounty/README.md

 ## ℹ️ Claimed [2024-07-30]
 The bounty has been claimed.
 More details to follow.
 We will close this for now and open again if things change.

+## ℹ️ Available [2024-09-12]
+The bounty is available again for anyone who may be interested.

 This document serves as the summary description of the bounty, and includes a brief outline of the minimum requirements and bounty conditions.

 ## Bounty Details